 Probiotics, which may generally help restore the natural harmony of the gut microbiome, coupled with their mycotoxin reducing ability, could increase its health-promoting value.
 Options include:

 If you’re trying to reduce your total mycotoxin load and detox, I encourage you to supplement with a multi-species probiotic containing these strains.
-Spore based probiotics have been found to be particularly helpful here.
+Some practitioner only brands offer probitoics with all three types of probiotic in there which can, sometimes, help keep costs down.

 Interview with Dr. Jill Crista